linhduongtuan/doctorwithbloom/README.md

 We emphasize that ChatDoctor is for academic research only and any commercial use and clinical use is prohibited.
 There are three factors in this decision: First, ChatDoctor is based on LLaMA and has a non-commercial license, so we necessarily inherited this decision.
 Second, our model is not licensed for healthcare-related purposes.
 Also, we have not designed sufficient security measures, and the current model still does not guarantee the full correctness of medical diagnoses.

+# Acknowlegement:
+### I would like to express my gratitude to [Phenikaa University](https://phenikaa-uni.edu.vn/en) and [Phenikaa-X](https://phenikaa-x.com/) company, without whose support, this fine-tuned model would not have been possible.
+Their generosity in providing me with access to their computation resources, namely A100 and RTX 4090, allowed me to train and test my work successfully.
+### I would also like to extend my thanks to [Pham Ngoc Ninh](https://github.com/phamngocninh), who worked diligently to address any bugs and refine this model.
+Ninh's assistance was greatly appreciated.